Silver25/neurographic-artist/README.md

 Welcome to your ultimate resource for understanding and exploring Neurographic Art.
 A transformative and meditative art form that melds psychology, neuroscience, and creativity.
-On our site, you'll delve into the fascinating world of this unique technique, where simple lines and shapes evolve into intricate, meaningful compositions.
+On this site, you'll delve into the fascinating world of this unique technique, where simple lines and shapes evolve into intricate, meaningful compositions.
-Learn about the term “Neurographic Art,” its origins, and its profound impact on personal growth and emotional well-being.
-Through engaging tutorials and
-insightful articles, we’ll guide you step-by-step, helping you master the techniques that allow your subconscious to speak through art.
-Join our vibrant community of artists and enthusiasts discovering the therapeutic power and boundless possibilities of Neurographic Art.

 Live site reachable at https://neurographical-915fed1a7d6c.herokuapp.com/